crazytruth/iniesta/docs/source/iniesta/type_event_polling.rst

     at least 3 different cache connections.

+To get an idea of what AWS Resources are needed, please refer to :doc:`aws_resources`.

 Execution
 ---------

 On initialization:

 #.
-Iniesta will verify the global topic arn defined in the settings exist.
+Iniesta will verify the global topic arn defined
+    in the settings exist. (e.g.
+    the :code:`INIESTA_SNS_PRODUCER_GLOBAL_TOPIC_ARN` setting)
 #.
 Verify that filter policies exist on AWS.
+    The :code:`INIESTA_SQS_CONSUMER_FILTERS`.
 #.
 Loads the iniesta settings to Insanic's settings
 #.
 Attaches the appropriate listeners.

 Then on start up:

 #.
-Initializes the :code:`SQSClient` and sets it to :code:`app.messi`.
+Initializes the :code:`SQSClient` and sets it
+    to :code:`app.messi`.
 #.
 Checks if the queue exists.
 #.
 Checks if the queue is subscribed to the topic.
 #.
 Checks if the necessary permissions exists.
 #.
 Starts polling the queue for messages.

 Now, we should be able to receive message from the queue.